ArminNiessner/RPi_Cam_mEyeOS/README.md

 ## Field installation & aligning the camera

-1. For example, to make a time-lapse recording of a plant in a meadow, where no wifi network is available, a wifi hotspot is activated with a smartphone (information about the hotspot must first be stored on the sd card in the file "wpa_supplicant.conf").
+1. For example, to make a time-lapse recording of a plant in a meadow, where no wifi network is available, a wifi hotspot is activated using a smartphone (information about the hotspot must first be stored on the sd card in the file "wpa_supplicant.conf").
 1. Open the RPi_cam with a screwdriver and start it by flipping the switch.
 Close the housing again with the screwdriver and position the RPi_Cam in front of the object.
 1. Check if the RPi_cam has already connected to your wifi hotspot.
 Then open your browser and enter the ip-adress of your RPi_cam.
-You should see MotionEyeOS user interface and a live view from your RPi_cam. make sure that the "Video Resolution" is low so that the transmission has only a short delay.
+You should see the MotionEyeOS user interface and a live view from your RPi_cam. make sure that the "Video Resolution" is set low so that the transmission has only a short delay.
-1. Now you can align the camera and ajust the focus until your object is sharp and centered.
+1. Now you can align the camera and ajust the focus by rotating the lens (you have to loosen the small screw beforehand) until your object is sharp and centered.
 1. To take a picture every 60 seconds "still images" is activated ("Video Streaming", "Movies" and "Motion Detection" should be deactivated).
 Choose "Interval Snapshot" as "Capture Mode" and enter "60" for the "Snapshot Interval".
 1. Finally, before leaving the camera doing its job, set the "Video Resolution" to your desired quality (maximum resolution of the 5MP camera module is 2592 x 1944).
-Now you can deactivate your wifi hotspot.
+Hit apply and deactivate your wifi hotspot.

 ## Getting the pictures/videos